sdavis525/queenzChat/README.md

   </a>
 </p>

 > Queenz Chat is a super chat app built with React for the front-end and firebase for the back-end and deployment.
 I also used google authentification for a secure sign in and out.
+Compatiable with ios and andriod phones.
 The background was created by me using canva.